SciML/ModelingToolkit.jl/docs/src/highlevel.md

 connected = ODESystem(connections,[α],[γ],systems=[lorenz1,lorenz2])
 ```

-which is now a differential-algebraic equation (DAE) of 7 variables which has
+which is now a differential-algebraic equation (DAE) of 7 variables, which has
 two independent Lorenz systems and an algebraic equation that determines `α`
 such that an implicit constraint holds.
 We can then define the resulting
 `ODEProblem` and send it over to DifferentialEquations.jl.